Specialist residential school non-teaching staff

 Annual leave

-If you're a standard employee, you get 5 weeks' annual leave each year plus 1 recreation day, which is on top of the normal public holidays.
+If you are a standard employee, you get 5 weeks' annual leave each year plus 1 recreation day, which is on top of the normal public holidays.
 After 6 years' service, you get 6 weeks' annual leave plus 1 recreation day.

 You can carry forward up to 5 days of your annual leave to the next year, but not your recreation day.
 You can use up to half of your next year’s allocation in advance.

-If you're a rostered employee with hours of work set by clause 3.1.2(b) of the collective agreement, you don't have annual leave as you get paid time off when your school is closed, as set out in clause 5.6 of the collective agreement.
+If you are a rostered employee with hours of work set by clause 3.1.2(b) of the collective agreement, you do not have annual leave as you get paid time off when your school is closed, as set out in clause 5.6 of the collective agreement.

 Sick leave